-Headteacher where that is appropriate (for instance if the complaint raises issues that affect more than one school within the Trust or if the complaint is about a Governor or Trustee).
-If the complaint is escalated to the Executive Headteacher, they will nominate a senior member of staff to investigate the issues (or the Chair of Governors if a complaint is about a Governor, or another Trustee if the complaint is about a Trustee), and for the remainder of this Stage 2 process and the Stage 3 process, references to the Headteacher or Head of School would refer to the Executive Headteacher.
+38. The Headteacher / Head of School will escalate the complaint to the Chief Executive Officer where that is appropriate (for instance if the complaint raises issues that affect more than one school within the Trust or if the complaint is about a Governor or Trustee).
+If the complaint is escalated to the Chief Executive Officer, they will nominate a senior member of staff to investigate the issues (or the Chair of Governors if a complaint is about a Governor, or another Trustee if the complaint is about a Trustee), and for the remainder of this Stage 2 process and the Stage 3 process, references to the Headteacher / Head of School would refer to the Chief Executive Officer.

-- 30. The investigating officer will consider both the original complaint and the process followed during Stage 1.
-They will report to the Headteacher or Head of School. - 31.
-Following the report of the investigating officer, the Headteacher or Head of School of staff can: - Dismiss the complaint in whole or in part (including if there is insufficient evidence to uphold the complaint); - Uphold the complaint in whole or in part; - Decide on appropriate action to resolve the complaint; or - Recommend changes to the school's systems or procedures. - 32.
-The Headteacher or Head of School will put their judgement and rationale, including details of the process followed, in writing to the complainant. - 33.
-It is normally expected that the Stage 2 process would be completed within fifteen school days of the Headteacher or Head of School initiating Stage 2.
-If it is clear that the process is going to take longer than this, the reasons for this should be explained to the complainant. - 34.
-If the investigating officer makes any recommendations regarding changes to school processes as a result of the investigation, or the Headteacher or Head of School decides these are necessary following consideration of the findings of the investigating officer, the Headteacher or Head of School will be responsible for reviewing these recommendations and implementing them where appropriate.
-Acceptance of recommendations will be at the discretion of the Headteacher or Head of School with statutory, Funding Agreement, or DfE/ESFA requirements when the Headteacher or Head of School will be required to ensure compliance as soon as possible. - 35.
-The Headteacher or Head of School should update the Complaints Form which should be completed and passed to the PA of the Headteacher or Head of School for retention, along with a copy of their written response to the complainant.
+- 39. During the investigation, the Headteacher / Head of School (or investigator) will: - a. consider both the original complaint and the process followed during Stage 1. - b. if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish - c. keep a written record of any meetings/interviews in relation to their investigation. - d.
+They will report to the Headteacher / Head of School. - 40.
+Following the report of the investigating officer, the Headteacher / Head of School or Chief Executive Officer can: - Dismiss the complaint in whole or in part (including if there is insufficient evidence to uphold the complaint); - Uphold the complaint in whole or in part; - Decide on appropriate action to resolve the complaint; or - Recommend changes to the school's systems or procedures. - 41.
+The Headteacher / Head of School will put their judgement and rationale, including details of the process followed, in writing to the complainant. - 42.
+It is normally expected that the Stage 2 process would be completed within fifteen school days of the Headteacher / Head of School initiating Stage 2.
+If it is clear that the process is going to take longer than this, the reasons for this should be explained to the complainant. - 43.
+The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
+Where appropriate, it will include details of actions Tithe Academy Trust will take to resolve the complaint. - 44.
+The Headteacher / Head of School will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2. - 45.
+If the investigating officer makes any recommendations regarding changes to school processes as a result of the investigation, or the Headteacher / Head of School decides these are necessary following consideration of the findings of the investigating officer, the Headteacher / Head of School will be responsible for reviewing these recommendations and implementing them where appropriate.
+Acceptance of recommendations will be at the discretion of the Headteacher / Head of School, unless the investigation reveals processes that do not comply with statutory, Funding Agreement, or DfE/ESFA requirements when the Headteacher / Head of School will be required to ensure compliance as soon as possible. - 46.
+The Headteacher / Head of School should update the Complaints Form which should be completed and passed to the PA of the Headteacher / Head of School for retention, along with a copy of their written response to the complainant. - 5.
+If the complaint is about: - the Chair and Vice Chair or - the entire governing body or - the majority of the governing body the Headteacher / Head of School